Feed-Forward Optimization With Delayed Feedback for Neural Network Training: Related Work

-For solving update locking, \citet{mostafa_deep_2018} use auxiliary classifiers to generate \emph{local errors} from each layer's output.
-With this strategy, they outperform FA and approach backpropagation-like accuracy.
-Improving upon this, \citet{nokland_training_2019} demonstrate that combining local classifiers with a so-called local similarity matching loss can close the gap to backpropagation. \emph{Decoupled greedy learning (DGL)}~\cite{belilovsky_decoupled_2020} follows a similar approach that is based on greedy objectives, which even scales to large datasets such as ImageNet~\cite{deng_imagenet_2009}.

-Another approach to address update locking are \emph{synthetic gradients}~\cite{jaderberg_decoupled_2017,czarnecki_understanding_2017}, which model a subgraph of the network and predict its future output based on only local information.
-Replacing backpropagation with these synthetic gradients decouples the layers, resulting in so-called \emph{decoupled neural interfaces (DNIs)}.
-The same approach can also be used to predict synthetic input signals and thus solve the \emph{forward locking problem}~\cite{jaderberg_decoupled_2017}. \emph{Direct random target projection (DRTP)}~\cite{frenkel_learning_2021}, illustrated in \Cref{fig:ffo_concept_comparison} (e), builds upon DFA to solve weight transport and update locking simultaneously.
+To solve update locking, \citet{mostafa_deep_2018} use auxiliary classifiers to generate \emph{local errors} from each layer's output.
+Improving upon this, \citet{nokland_training_2019} demonstrate that combining local classifiers with a local similarity matching loss can close the gap to backpropagation. \emph{Decoupled greedy learning (DGL)}~\citep{belilovsky_decoupled_2020} follows a similar approach that is based on greedy objectives, which even scales to large datasets such as ImageNet~\citep{deng_imagenet_2009}.
+Another approach to address update locking are \emph{synthetic gradients}~\citep{jaderberg_decoupled_2017,czarnecki_understanding_2017}, which model a subgraph of the network and predict its future output based on only local information.
+Replacing backpropagation with these synthetic gradients decouples the layers, resulting in \emph{decoupled neural interfaces (DNIs)}.
+The same approach can also be used to predict synthetic input signals to solve the \emph{forward locking problem}~\citep{jaderberg_decoupled_2017}. \emph{Direct random target projection (DRTP)}~\citep{frenkel_learning_2021}, illustrated in \Cref{fig:ffo_concept_comparison} (d), builds upon DFA to solve weight transport and update locking simultaneously.
 By substituting the error with the targets, DFA's direct backward paths can be replaced with direct forward paths to the hidden layers.
-While DRTP cannot reach the same accuracy as FA and DFA, it significantly outperforms training only the last layer of the network, demonstrating its ability to train hidden layers.

-The \emph{forward gradient}~\cite{baydin_gradients_2022} is another approach to gradient approximation without backpropagation.
-It is based on forward mode automatic differentiation, which requires multiple runs to compute the exact gradient.
-To reduce this overhead, the gradient is estimated with the forward gradient based on the directional derivative.